dliulabs/go-microservice/go-micro/README.md

 Logging is now via RabbitMQ, check logged documents in MongoDB.

-# Lab 24: Create logger gRPC server
+# Lab 24: Create logger RPC server

 - define an interface (type)
 - define a message struct
 - add interface methods
   * LogInfo()

-# Lab 25: Convert loggger service to use gRPC
+# Lab 25: Convert loggger service to use RPC

 - be sure to rpc.Register(new(RPCServer)) before listening for rpc server.